varletjs/varlet/packages/varlet-ui/src/collapse/docs/en-US.md

 ### Basic Usage

-Use `v-model` to control the name of active panels. `value` is an Array
+Use `v-model` to control the name of active panels. `value` is an Array.

 ```html
 <var-collapse v-model="value" @change="changeHandle">